|Binomial Name:||Malus Domestica|

-Banana, botanically named berry is an edible fruit.
+A banana, botanically named berry is an edible fruit.
 It is cultivated as different kinds of large, herbaceous blossoming plants, belonging to the genus Musa.
 (In certain countries, they use the banana for cooking, where it is called by the name plantain.)
-Bananas vary in color, size and firmness, however, normal bananas are curved in cross section and elongated, its flesh is soft and rich in starch content.
-It has a rind covering it in colors like yellow, green, brown or purple when it is ripe.
+Bananas vary in color, size, and firmness, however, normal bananas are curved in cross section and elongated, and their flesh is soft and rich in starch content.
+It has a rind covering it in colors like yellow, green, brown, or purple when it is ripe.
 This fruit grows in clusters hanging from the tree top.

 The banana plant belongs to the largest among the herbaceous blossoming plants.
 All the parts of the banana plant above the ground grow from a formation which is called a ‘corn’.
 Banana plants are generally sturdy to a certain extent and are tall, usually, erroneously, called a tree.
 What we see as a trunk is a ‘false stem’ or pseudostem.